 Does your organization have defensible Water Management Plan?
 Every good water management program attempts to eliminate or reduce hazards such as dead legs and stagnant water whether in filters, heating tanks, industrial water softeners or other plumbing and equipment.
 Industrial water softeners almost always have at least one or more tanks and connected piping with no moving water.
 Our Healthcare and surgery center Legionella Control Softener System removes these hazards.
 For rough system sizing, input hardness (grains), gallons per day (GPD), and peak flow (GPM).

-For detailed Healthcare and surgery center specific water management plans, Legionella consulting or Legionella Control Water Softener sizing including other chemical and non chemical options for eliminating Legionella, please email or call us at 888-56-WATER (569-2837).
+For detailed Healthcare and surgery center specific water management plans, Legionella consulting or Legionella Control Water Softener sizing including other chemical and non chemical options for eliminating Legionella, please email or call us at 888-416-8626.
 We’ll help you with your whole building as well as design a softener system to help keep Legionella out of your healthcare and surgery center.

 If you are interested in consultation, training, engineering, preventative maintenance, equipment rental, financing or build, own, operate options, please contact us.
 We can work with your team and help you understand how you can reduce Legionella risk in your healthcare organization and keep patients safe.